CyVerse-learning-materials/foss-2019/CyVerse/intro_to_cyverse.rst

     - Science-as-a-service platform
     - Define your own compute, and storage resources (local and CyVerse)
     - Build your own app store of scientific codes and workflows
+    - Agave API for HPC
+    - Terrain API for DE

 SciApps
 ^^^^^^^